There are fast-paced startups where execution is mission-critical.

 There’s a lot of bureaucracy involved.
 Decisions take weeks.
 A single employee may work on a small chunk without having a broader view of the entire project.

 Smaller businesses have a limited pool of staff members and responsibilities are often higher.
-Employees who want to progress and get better would benefit from working in a small team, learn faster and improve their skills.
+Employees who want to progress and get better would benefit from working in a small team, learning faster, and improving their skills.

 6. Networking Opportunities